 If you're curious about any of my books but aren't sure you need to buy them, don't forget that there are previews on the individual Books pages.
-Keep your eyes open for a free Kindle download promotion of Song Against Shadow and for a Kindle edition of The Bad Advice of Grandma Hasenfuss.
+Keep your eyes open for a free Kindle download promotion of Song Against Shadow.
 Also, remember that most libraries will allow you to request acquisitions.
 Ask your public library to get my books, and then you can read them all!
 (And after you read, please don't forget to post reviews!)

 If you're in the greater Boston area and know a child in 5-9 grade who loves writing or art, don't waste another minute!
 Sign that child up for one of the classes I'm teaching this summer, Relief Printmaking and Writing Fantasy/Sci-fi: Summer Explorations.
 It's not too late!